Ivy Tutors Network Logo

 By Katie Miller

 Summer is a time for relaxation and fun, but it's also a crucial period to prepare for the high school admissions process.
-Planning ahead and being well-informed can make a significant difference in securing a spot at the right fit school.
+Planning ahead and being well-informed can make a significant difference in securing a spot at a right fit school.
 To help you navigate this journey smoothly, we've compiled some dos and don'ts, along with a loose timeline for the public school admissions process.

 What to DO over the summer:

-2) Prep for Tests: If your child plans to apply to one of the 8 specialized high schools that require the SHSAT for entry, start test preparation early!
+If your child plans to apply to one of the 8 specialized high schools that require the SHSAT for entry, start test preparation early!
 Don't forget to take practice tests to gauge your child's strengths and areas for improvement.

-3) Audition Preparation: If your child is interested in schools with audition requirements, work on preparing for auditions over the summer.
+If your child is interested in schools with audition requirements, work on preparing for auditions over the summer.
 Whether it's practicing monologues, dance routines, or music pieces, early preparation can boost confidence when the audition dates approach.

-4) Encourage Reading: Foster a love for reading in your child by encouraging them to explore fiction, non-fiction, and poetry.
+Foster a love for reading in your child by encouraging them to explore fiction, non-fiction, and poetry.
 Reading not only improves language skills but also nurtures creativity and critical thinking.

-2) Finalize Arts Portfolios or Auditions: Avoid finalizing any arts portfolios or audition materials too soon.
+Avoid finalizing any arts portfolios or audition materials too soon.
 Admission requirements may evolve, and waiting until the official guidelines are released will ensure your submission aligns with the latest criteria.

-3) Rank Schools: Refrain from ranking schools at this stage.
+Refrain from ranking schools at this stage.
 Instead, create categories such as "love," "like," and "live with" to organize your list without committing to specific rankings.

-4) Make Final Decisions Based on Past Data: Avoid making final decisions about school choices based on last year's screening or tier cutoffs.
+Avoid making final decisions about school choices based on last year's screening or tier cutoffs.
 These numbers are subject to change, and it's best to assess the current situation in the fall.

 By September 1: Compile a list of 20-25 general education schools and a list of SHSAT schools of interest.